gvwilson/sensibleadventures/wrestler/wrestler.md

 She beat me for it,
 but his only punishment was a week without lessons.*

-*At night Saknus told us stories of his home in the south, of ships and kings and libraries and cities with so many people that no one knew all their names.
+*At night Saknus told us stories of his home in the stern, of ships and kings and libraries and cities with so many people that no one knew all their names.